Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • The NCoR complex has been studied as a therapeutic target in other disease contexts.

-Relevance for families This finding identifies a specific shared biological pathway in SETD5 Syndrome, KBG syndrome, and related conditions.
-Research or drug development targeting this pathway in one condition may have implications for the others.
+This finding identifies a specific shared biological process connecting SETD5 Syndrome, KBG syndrome, and related conditions.
+Research or drug development aimed at this mechanism in one condition may have implications for the others.

-What was studied: The authors report a patient with a confirmed pathogenic heterozygous SETD5 variant who was subsequently diagnosed with moyamoya syndrome -- a progressive narrowing of major blood vessels in the brain that increases risk of stroke.
+The authors describe a patient with a confirmed pathogenic SETD5 variant who was later diagnosed with moyamoya syndrome, a progressive narrowing of major blood vessels in the brain that increases the risk of stroke.

 • This is only the second published case linking a SETD5 variant to moyamoya syndrome, following the Pinard et al. 2019/2020 report.